-In this article, we will discuss the implementation of JSON Web Token Authentication in Angular 8 application by using angular2-jwt
+In this Angular tutorial, we will learn the implementation of JSON Web Token Authentication in AngularĀ application by using angular2-jwt

 package.